crcandia/candia_lab/content/publication/candia-2019-higher/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: '*Journal of Source Themes, 1*(1)'
+publication: '*EPJ Data Science*(1)'
 publication_short: ''

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Data on the applicants’ revealed preferences when entering higher education is used as a proxy to build the Higher Education Space (HES) of Portugal (2008–2015) and Chile (2006–2017).
+The HES is a network that connects pairs of degree programs according to their co-occurrence in the applicants’ preferences.
+We show that both HES network structures reveal the existence of positive assortment in features such as gender balance, application scores, unemployment levels, academic demand/supply ratio, geographical mobility, and first-year drop-out rates.
+For instance, if a degree program exhibits a high prevalence of female candidates, its nearest degree programs in the HES will also tend to exhibit a higher prevalence when compared to the prevalence in the entire system.
+These patterns extend up to two or three links of separation, vanishing, or inverting for increasing distances.
+Moreover, we show that for demand/supply ratio and application scores a similar pattern occurs for time variations.
+Finally, we provide evidence that information embedded in the HES is not accessible by merely considering the features of degree programs independently.
+These findings contribute to a better understanding of the higher education systems at revealing and leveraging its non-trivial underlying organizing principles.
+To the best of our knowledge, this is the first network science approach for improving decision-making and governance in higher education systems.

-# Summary.
+## Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
   - Source Themes